stackbit-projects/tylerwillis-9c92f/content/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: 'Tyler is founder, investor, and optimist.'
+    title: The future is bright.
     subtitle: >-
       I will handle your website design and production, social media accounts and digital advertisements for you, at an affordable price.